Marketing your Bookkeeping Business

 If you are looking to expand via marketing your bookkeeping business, you need to first understand that lead generation can be difficult and can take time but is always an ongoing process for businesses wanting to grow.
 In this digital age here are my top tricks for creating and implementing lead generation for your business.

-7. Have a Business Plan
+7. Have a Business Plan – this will flow into your Bookkeeper marketing!

 I know, I know; how often do you hear business experts saying this?
 Want to know why… because it’s true.
 Having a consistent and concise business plan will not only help you better understand your business goals and objectives but a properly made business plan will lead you in the direction that best suits your business’s growth.